 - to understand the needs of Chinese correspondents and the obstacles they encounter.

-2. How is the Netherlands represented in Chinese (social) media?
+Part II: How is the Netherlands represented in Chinese (social) media?

-The research focuses on two main areas:
+The research focused on two main areas:

 - ‘Holland promotion’, covering topics such as tourism, trade, lifestyle, economic trends and study abroad information.